top of page

 Section 1 Number of Officers

-NVDC shall have five (5) permanent officers: President, Vice President, Recording Secretary, Corresponding Secretary, and Treasurer.
+NVDC shall have up to five (5) permanent officers: President, Vice President, Recording Secretary, Treasurer, and Corresponding Secretary.

-Section 2 Qualification, Election and Term of Office and Vacancies
+Section 2 Qualification, Election, Term of Office and Vacancies

-Any Regular member may serve as an officer of NVDC.
-Officers shall be nominated at the Annual Meeting of NVDC.
-The slate shall be sent to all members and the election shall occur at the next meeting of NVDC.
+Any Regular Member may serve as an officer of NVDC.
+Officers must be nominated at the Annual Meeting of NVDC.
+The slate must be sent to all members and the vote will occur electronically unless otherwise specified by the Executive Board with notice to the membership no later than two weeks following the Annual Meeting.
 All officers will serve for a term of one (1) year or until an officer resigns, is removed or is otherwise disqualified.
-Election of club officers requires a simple majority vote of the Regular members present.
-In a contested election, if one candidate does not receive a majority of the votes, there shall be an immediate run-off between the top two candidates.
-In the event of a vacancy, the President may appoint a Regular member officer to serve the unexpired term until the next annual election or until there is ratification at the next scheduled general meeting.
+Officers may serve up to sixty (60) additional days in the event that the annual officer election is delayed.
+Election of club officers requires a simple majority vote of the Regular Members.
+In a contested election, if one candidate does not receive a majority of the votes, there must be a run-off between the top two candidates.
+In the event of a vacancy, the President may appoint a Regular Member to be an officer to serve the unexpired term until the next annual election or until there is ratification at the next scheduled general meeting.
+The only exception to the rules around officer nomination and eligibility in this Section 2 is Section 3 below providing for ex-officio officers.

 Section 3 Ex-Officio Officers

-The Past President of the Executive Committee shall serve as ex-officio without a new election for a period of one (1) year.
-Other persons may be appointed to serve as ex-officio, as needed not to exceed one (1) year.
+At the discretion of the Executive Board, the past president of the Executive Board may serve as ex-officio without a new election for a period of one (1) year after their term ends.
+Other persons may be appointed by the Executive Board to serve as ex-officio as needed, with terms not to exceed one (1) year.
+There shall be no more than 2 ex-officio officers at any time.
+All ex-officio officers shall be non-voting members of the board.

 Section 4 Duties of the President

-The President shall serve as the chief executive officer of NVDC.
-S/he shall preside at regular and special meetings of the general membership.
-The President shall chair the Executive Committee and is ex-officio on all standing and ad-hoc committees.
-The President shall serve as the spokesperson for NVDC.
-S/he may, in the name of NVDC, execute contracts, checks, or other instruments that the membership may authorize.
+The President serves as the chief executive officer of NVDC and chairs the Executive Board.
+They preside at regular and special meetings of the general membership.
+The President serves as the spokesperson for NVDC.
+They may, in the name of NVDC, execute contracts, checks, or other instruments that the membership may authorize.

 Section 5 Duties of the Vice President

-In absence of the President, or in the event of his/her inability or refusal to act, the Vice President shall perform all the duties of the President, and when so acting shall have all the powers of, and be subject to the restrictions on the President and other officers.
-The Vice President shall preside over PAC meetings.
+In the absence of the President, or in the event of their inability or refusal to act, the Vice President performs all the duties of the President, and when so acting has all the powers of and is subject to the restrictions on the President and other officers.
+The Vice President presides over endorsement meetings.

-The Secretary shall keep the records of NVDC, including Bylaws, minutes of the regular and special meetings.
-All committees shall furnish any minutes and other reports to the Secretary for the NVDC files.
-In cooperation with the Treasurer and other Board Members, the Secretary shall maintain a record of the current members of the NVDC and their addresses, e-mails and telephone numbers.
+The Recording Secretary keeps the records of NVDC, including Bylaws, minutes of the regular and special meetings.
+All committees must furnish any minutes and other reports to the Recording Secretary for the NVDC files.
+In cooperation with the Treasurer and other Board Members, the Recording Secretary must maintain a record of the current members of the NVDC and their addresses, e-mails and telephone numbers.

 Section 7 Treasurer

-The Treasurer shall be the chief financial officer of NVDC.
-S/he shall have charge and custody of, and be responsible for, all funds of NVDC, and deposit all such funds in the name of NVDC in the bank selected by the officers of NVDC.
-S/he shall receive and give receipts for all monies and dues payable to NVDC from any source whatsoever.
-S/he shall disburse the funds of NVDC and keep and maintain adequate and correct accounts of NVDC.
-S/he shall exhibit at all reasonable times the books and account and financial records of NVDC to any Board Member who requests them.
-S/he shall prepare all filings with all appropriate Elections Departments as required of all political clubs by local, state and federal elections statutes and regulations.
+The Treasurer is the chief financial officer of NVDC.
+S/he has charge and custody of, and be responsible for, all funds of NVDC, and deposit all such funds in the name of NVDC in the bank selected by the officers of NVDC.
+S/he receives and gives receipts for all monies and dues payable to NVDC from any source whatsoever.
+S/he disburses the funds of NVDC and keeps and maintains adequate and correct accounts of NVDC.
+S/he must exhibit at all reasonable times the books and account and financial records of NVDC to any Board Member who requests them.
+S/he must prepare all filings with all appropriate Elections Departments as required of all political clubs by local, state and federal elections statutes and regulations.
+Conditional on the consent of the President, the Treasurer may delegate portions of these duties to a third-party accounting or financial services professional firm.

 Section 1 Removal of Officers